Aayushktyagi/COL333_2025_A5/README.md

 - `gameEngine.py`: It is an instance of the game.
 It can be run locally on your environment.
 You can run in GUI or CLI mode.
 - `agent.py`: It consists of the implementations of the Random Agent.
 - `student_agent.py` : You need to implement your agent here.
 Some predefined function has been given.
+- `web_server.py` : Use it to start the webserver.
+- `bot_client.py`: It calls student_agent to get the moves while interacting with the web server.

 Note: Details for running the C++ agent will be shared later.
 The same game will be used in the second phase in Assigment 5.
 And seperate details will be shared for the Assigment 5.